tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 When the first major was unceremoniously canceled, [Quinn was one of the first players to vocalize his dissatisfaction.](https://esports.gg/news/dota-2/valve-cancels-major-quinn/) And rightfully so.
 This first tour that QC fought to get a top placement in would ultimately be a footnote in the grand scheme of DPC points.
 Additionally, it also removed the possibility of making more prize money at a major.
 Which, for an unsponsored team, is *pretty important*.

-The band-aid Regional Final was applied, but TSM was now turning NA Dota into a three-horse-race.
-QC fell just short in Tour 2 with NA only getting 2 slots per major, but bounced back for Tour 3.
+The band-aid Regional Final was applied, but TSM was now turning NA Dota into an even more competitive three-horse-race than last year.
+With NA only getting 2 slots per major, QC fell short in Tour 2, but bounced back in Tour 3.

 No idea what happened in Arlington, though, they got slaughtered.
 Which is weird because I just talked about how NA teams usually got a power-up after being signed.
 I hope for their sake the Soniqs buff is time delayed.